nesQuick/soa-workshop/box/challenges/final/README.md

 This challenge brings all things learned over the course of the SOA workshop together.
 It is your job to create multiple services that work together over the web.

+Please help each other as much as you can but make sure that each of you comes up with an **individual** solution.
+The submission is not supposed to be a group's work.

 ## Intro

 Your goal is to create a system that is used to track the inventory of a larger corporation.
 They run many offices in multiple locations and want to know how many pencils, staplers, computers, etc. they have in each of these locations.